wavefrontHQ/docs/pages/doc/trace_data_details.md

 </tbody>
 </table>

-### RED Metrics Queries for Charts and Alerts
+### RED Metrics Queries

 You can perform queries over [RED metric counters and histograms](#red-metric-counters-and-histograms) and visualize the results in your own charts, just as you would do for any other metrics in Wavefront.
-You can create [alerts](alerts.html) on trace data by using RED metrics queries in alert conditions.
+You can create alerts on trace data by using RED metrics queries in alert conditions.

 **Examples**